Chances are, if you're a serious cigar lover, you already own a humidor- or two.

-Or maybe you are saying that you don't have very many cigars or only smoke a cigar occasionally.
+Or maybe you are thinking that you don't have very many cigars or only smoke a cigar occasionally.
 Keep reading.

-Did you know that you can buy an entry level humidor that will hold 25 cigars for under $130?
+Did you know that you can buy an entry level humidor that will hold 25 cigars for under $200?
 Or you can jump up a notch and get into a 90 count humidor and the prices are still affordable and will still cost less than the 50 cigars you'll be putting into it.
-And yes, you can go all out for some very special luxury models, but like buying a computer, it depends on what you want it to do and how much you want to spend.
+And yes, you can go all out for some very special luxury models like our Diamond Crown range, but like buying a computer, it depends on what you want it to do and how much you want to spend.

 A Needless Luxury